Alfresco/docs-alfresco/sap/5.0/config/index.md

 2. **Activation by manually editing the certificate properties:**

-    1. Log in to Alfresco Share and navigate to the following (new) folder structure in the Alfresco repository to find the recently created certificate document: **Repository > Data Dictionary > SAP Content Connector > SAP Repositories > XX**.
+    1. Login to Alfresco Share and navigate to the following (new) folder structure in the Alfresco repository to find the recently created certificate document: **Repository > Data Dictionary > SAP Content Connector > SAP Repositories > XX**.

     2. Within the **XX** folder two files are available.
 The repository file (with name `XX Repository`) and the certificate document (contains the common name of the SAP system in the document name).

         ![sap_conf_011_share_certificate_in_repo]({% link sap/images/sap_conf_011_share_certificate_in_repo.png %})

-    3. Edit the properties of the certificate document, and select checkbox **Certificate Active** and **save** the document.
+    3. Edit the properties of the certificate document and select checkbox **Certificate Active** and **save** the document.

         ![sap_conf_012_share_certificate_properties]({% link sap/images/sap_conf_012_share_certificate_properties.png %})